 This step is important, because the employer must feel certain that the decision is one that should, and can be reversed.
 Or, it might turn out that the basis for USCIS's denial is one that can be resolved through alternative measures that do not require the filing of an appeal.

-If your employer believes that the decision is reversible and chooses to file an appeal, it must prepare and submit Form I-290B Notice of Appeal or Motion.
+If the employer believes that the USCIS decision is reversible and chooses to file an appeal, it must prepare and submit Form I-290B Notice of Appeal or Motion.
 The notice of denial will usually include this form as an attachment.

 Part one of the form asks for information about the petitioner (employer), as well as the attorney if the employer has legal representation.
 Part three of the form requires a statement from the employer about why the USCIS decision was made in error and should be reversed.

 The employer will have the option to submit a legal brief and/or additional evidence that supports its argument.
 These documents can be submitted with Form I-290B as an attachment, or within 30 days after the appeal is filed.
-It is a good idea to take advantage of this option, as a brief lets the employer present a more complete argument for the reversal, and additional evidence (if available) will be more persuasive than a statement on its own.
+It is a good idea for the employer to take advantage of this option, as a brief lets it present a more complete argument for the reversal, and additional evidence (if available) will be more persuasive than a statement on its own.

 The employer can also request oral argument before the AAO.
 A letter explaining why an oral argument is necessary will have to be attached to Form I-290B at the time of filing.
 An oral argument should be requested only if the employer's argument cannot be adequately addressed in writing.
-The AAO has complete discretion to grant or deny this request.
+The AAO has complete discretion on whether to grant or deny this request.